Télé-Québec: History

 On January 1, 1985, Radio-Québec began providing its programming to its stations and cable systems via satellite, using Anik C-3.
-Also that year, the CRTC granted Radio-Québec permission to show commercials during some of its programming, initially for a two-year trial run.
+Also that year, the CRTC permitted Radio-Québec to show commercials during some of its programming, initially for a two-year trial run.
 This authorization became permanent—by the 2002–03 fiscal year, Télé-Québec's revenues from advertising would account for 45.8% of its total revenue.